After the Police finally tracked him down, Matthew makes a deal with them.

 The Defender in Green goes to the bundle of clothes, removes the receipt, crumples it up, and throws it in the fire.

-After bidding goodbye to Jim, he decided to fly back to Misty's house.
+After bidding goodbye to Ryan, he decided to fly back to Misty's house.
 As he was lifting off the ground, a spotlight lit him up.
 Then another and another.
 He was bathed in light from three sides.
-He was about to fly away until he saw Jim being held by the police.
+He was about to fly away until he saw Ryan being held by the police.
 He stopped floating and descended to the ground.
 He was instantly surrounded.

 "Can I ask what I am being charged with?"
 Matthew asked, "I do know my rights.
 Why are you detaining the other gentleman?
 He didn't do anything against the law.
 I am sure you watched the whole transaction."

-Sargent McElroy stopped a few feet from him and looking the Defender in Green over, stated, "You are big.
+An unassuming detective came up to the Defender in Green. and stopped a few feet from him and looked him over, and stated, "You are big.
 Bigger in person, at least.
 I bet you are wondering why we are here?"

 "His employer called us after Mr. Brown purchased a large quantity of very large clothes.
 Seeing how your current outfit is in tatters due to the bomb, we put two and two together and followed him here.
 While you were talking, we surrounded you and waited."